So just, in conclusion, 10 to 30 year plus, big pictures, key issues, integrate through that continuum to tactical and project planning.

 So it helps with those trade-off decisions with the communities about what’s important.

-Also helps you to look at where your choking points are and say, hey we need to plan about that.
+It also helps you to look at where your choking points are and say, hey we need to plan about that.

 We’ve got 30 years to plan that but we need to be real… that’s a big lump of money.